liao21/OHSU-Capstone-2021/python/UDP_Controller_Readme.txt

     to
     "joystickType = '<controller_type>';"

-in order to prevent MATLAB from sending the interrupt signal to change controller types, comment out the line a.putData([255 uint8('T') uint8(joystickType)])" underneath the "joystickType = " line.
+To prevent MATLAB from sending the interrupt signal to change controller types, comment out the line a.putData([255 uint8('T') uint8(joystickType)])" underneath the "joystickType = " line.
 In the future, this functionality should be moved to a more unified location so that the user can easily select which controller type they want.
 Ideally it would be controlled in a drop down menu of a GUI controlling the process.